rohsyl/omega-l-documentation/theme.md

 First, you have to choose a name for your theme (slugified).

-In this guide, we will name our theme "my-theme".
+In this guide, we will name our theme `my-theme`.

+> Don't forget to replace every occurence of `my-them` by the name of your theme.

 ## Theme hierarchy